- What is CS50/CPSC 100?

 What’s it like to take CS50?

-You are welcome to sign up for CS50 even if you have another class that conflicts with the Thursday lecture.
-The course time will be listed as “3HTBA” for course registration to make this possible.
+You are welcome to sign up for CS50 even if you have another class that conflicts with the Thursday lectures.
+The course time is listed as “3HTBA” for course registration to make this possible.

 CS50 sections are at the heart of the course.
-Led by CS50 TAs, sections are 110 minutes long and take place at a variety of times and days during the week.
-The TA who leads your section will also evaluate your weekly problem sets and serves as a go-to resource for any and all questions, comments, or concerns.
+Led by CS50 TAs, sections are either 90 minutes or 110 minutes long to accomodate different comfort levels and take place at a variety of times and days during the week.
+The TAs who lead your section will also evaluate your weekly problem sets and serve as a go-to resource for any and all questions, comments, or concerns.

 CS50 hosts a number of exciting events throughout the fall that will allow you to better connect with your peers and the course’s staff as well as dive more deeply into the world of computer science.
 Every Friday, CS Lunches bring together students, staff, and our friends in companies throughout the industry.
 CS50 Puzzle Day at the start of the term, the CS50 Hackathon (an epic all-nighter!), and the CS50 Fair at term’s end help make the course an unforgettable experience.